modxcms/fred/docs/templates.md

-Fred is only loads on Pages which use MODX Templates that are assigned to a Fred Theme (`Extras` > `Fred` > `Themed Templates`).
+Fred only loads on Pages which use MODX Templates that are assigned to a Fred Theme (`Extras` > `Fred` > `Themed Templates`).
 Any Resources using a template listed in that table will block access to the content area in the Manager and load Fred on the front-end when logged in for editing.

 ### Dropzones